Aomiyuku Yuki

 (青みゆく雪, Aomiyuku Yuki) is a Japanese manga series written and illustrated by Yumi Unita.
-It was serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits from August 2009 to January 2014.
+It was serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits from August 2009 to January 2014, with its chapters collected in two tankōbon volumes.

+Plot

+Sei, a Chinese university student studying abroad in Japan, lives in a student apartment building near his college.
+Among the residents is Yukiko, a Japanese student with whom Sei becomes close and gradually develops romantic feelings for.
+Although the two spend time together and appear to grow closer, Sei struggles to interpret Yukiko's intentions due to differences in language and cultural expectations.
+As their relationship develops, small misunderstandings and miscommunications repeatedly create awkward situations between them, often causing Sei to worry that he has upset her.

 Publication

 Written and illustrated by Yumi Unita, Aomiyuku Yuki was serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits from August 27, 2009, to January 27, 2014.
 Shogakukan collected its chapters in two tankōbon volumes, released on September 30, 2011, and April 30, 2014.